Short on time? For the key points of this article about speedreading tips, stick to the bold text and the conclusion.

 Backtracking or making regressions while reading is normal.
 Even the most-skilled readers backtrack.
 Fortunately, there are some ways to limit backtracking.

 - Read with intent.
-When you want to read, you’ll be more focussed.
+When you want to read, you’ll be more focused.
 Setting a reading goal may help to read faster with better concentration.

 - Read with interest and be curious.
 Keep wondering what’s next to keep your eyes on the page.